-Editor’s Note: This guest post is written by Food & Wine’s David Landsel, who visited Dollywood and documented his experience.
+Editor’s Note: This guest post is written by Food & Wine’s David Landsel, who visited Dollywood in 2017 and documented his experience.

 The thing that had me the most excited, I’ll admit, was that the restaurant was empty.
 I was about to order enough food for a family of four, and the fact that the only people inside Granny Ogle’s Ham ‘N’ Beans to judge me were the friendly servers, a crew of ladies decked out in lace bonnets and floral print aprons, was going to make this exercise a whole lot less embarrassing.